 Venison: What Is It?

 Venison at one time was the generic name used to mean any one of a number of types of wild game.
-In modern times, however, it is generally used to describe only meat which has come from a member of the deer family, from red deer, to moose, to caribou.
+In modern times, however, it is generally used to describe only meat that has come from a member of the deer family—from red deer to moose to caribou.

 The venison used in this recipe comes from farmed deer in the North of Scotland.
 Although venison of this type used to be fairly difficult to obtain, it can now commonly be found in vacuum packs in supermarkets at a fairly affordable price.
 Alternatively, venison packed in this way can be purchased from a variety of online retailers, with only the postage adding significantly to the price.

 - 1/2 red onion

 - Salt and freshly ground black pepper

 - 1 tbsp olive oil

 Venison is an extremely healthy option for the table as it is a meat very low in fat.
 The drawback in this respect, however, is that if it is not cooked properly and well, it can be extremely tough in texture.